News and views from PPTA president Angela Roberts.

 Includes the PPTA News viewpoint and his responses to various education issues raised in the media.

 - Last Updated on Thursday, 31 October 2013 02:18

-New Zealand Post Primary Teachers' Association / Te Wehengarua (PPTA) President Robin Duff questions the portrayal of secondary teaching by the media and self proclaimed education experts.
+New Zealand Post Primary Teachers' Association / Te Wehengarua (PPTA) President Robin Duff looks at the simplistic and outdated twentieth century call for performance pay.

 - Shucking off education to unelected, unaccountable corporations

 - The gateless gate: teachers, teaching and class size

 - Prurience and ping-pong: sex education and politics

 - Opportunity for a nationally agreed plan for children's education